Who am I?

 Also, I always seek the why behind things, so I try to give you the why behind what I do, don’t do, or suggest others do.
 Similarly, I try to ask myself how I know the things I think I know.
 What’s my evidence?
 Please hold me to this commitment.

 But gardeners need fun, inspiration, commiseration, and even philosophy too.
-So, I also post photos of my sons digging up sweet potatoes, a photo of the time I found seven tomato hornworms on a single tomato plant, and a deliberation on the pros and cons of spraying a citrus tree for leafminers.
+So, I also post photos of my kids digging up sweet potatoes, a photo of the time I found seven tomato hornworms on a single tomato plant, and a deliberation on the pros and cons of spraying a citrus tree for leafminers.

 Finally, why this goal?
 Why aim to help people grow food at home anyway?
-There are a thousand reasons (I wrote a post about my top ten here), but the most powerful for me comes from what I see daily as a father of two young boys.
+There are a thousand reasons (I wrote a post about my top ten here), but the most powerful for me comes from what I see daily as a father of three young children.
 When they’re out in the yard gorging on strawberries that haven’t been sprayed with pesticides, or when they ask if they can uproot one more carrot to eat, please, Dad — I know with certainty that my efforts in the yard are worthwhile.
-And I also know that helping others in their yards is a good thing to do.
+And I also know that helping others in their yards is a good thing too.